axelo/webglchip8/README.md

 webglchip8
 ==========
-Still things todo, like the supporting SCHIP8.
+Still things todo, like a nive coverflow for selecting game.

 Camera controls
 ---------------